Getting a driving license in Phuket

-If you claim that you forgot it at home, the fine is 1000 baht but on average you will be charged 300 baht.
-In most cases you can settle the problem on the spot, even if you have to pay a bit more as the time wasted to go to the police station plus the round trip by motorbike taxi or tuk tuk will cost you more anyway.
+If you claim that you forgot it at home, the fine is 1000 baht, but on average you will be charged 300 baht.
+In most cases, you can settle the problem on the spot, even if you have to pay a bit more as the time wasted to go to the police station plus the round trip by motorbike, taxi or tuk-tuk will cost you more anyway.
 More serious is the case of an accident.
-Without a license you would be considered the wrong driver whatever the circumstances of the accident were.
-Insurance basically don’t really apply.
+Without a license, you would be considered the wrong driver, whatever the circumstances of the accident were.
+Insurance doesn’t apply.
 This might be the end of your holiday, or worse.

-To get your driving license, you will need to go to the transport office in Phuket town with a copy of your passport and a copy of your work permit or a Certificate of Residency from immigration if you don’t have a work permit, in which case you will need to be on a Non immigrant visa, not a tourist visa.
+To get your driving license, you will need to go to the transport office in Phuket town with a copy of your passport and a copy of your work permit or a Certificate of Residency from immigration if you don’t have a work permit, in which case you will need to be on a Non-immigrant visa, not a tourist visa.
 You will also need a simple medical certificate proving that you are fit to drive.
-Get the medical certificate done in a small clinic, it’s a lot faster than those big hospitals.
-In any case you will need to bring the originals.
+Get the medical certificate done in a small clinic; it’s a lot faster than those big hospitals.
+In any case, you will need to bring the originals.
 Note that there is a copy machine at the coffee shop next to the license office.
 There will be no need for photos as they do have a camera/printer that does the whole process on the spot.
-There used to be a time when you could ‘buy’ your license but this time seems to be gone, since the day female officers took charge of the driving license office 😀
+There used to be a time when you could ‘buy’ your license, but this time seems to be gone since the day female officers took charge of the driving license office 😀

-You will then go through preliminary tests designed to check if you are color blind, have slow reflexes or if you are obviously unfit to drive.
-You will be sitting in front of set of driving pedals: one for the gas, one for the break.
-In front of you will be makeshift traffic lights… when the light turns green, press the gas, as soon as it turns red, press the break.
+You will then go through preliminary tests designed to check if you are colour blind, have slow reflexes or if you are obviously unfit to drive.
+You will be sitting in front of a set of driving pedals: one for the gas, one for the break.
+In front of you will be makeshift traffic lights… when the light turns green, press the gas, and as soon as it turns red, press the break.
 Sounds simple? it is! but I’ve seen some guy not reacting at all… several times!
-Was he not able to react or did he not understand the game?
+Was he not able to react, or did he not understand the game?
 I don’t know, but the inspector told him to go home… 😀

-At 10 am, a lady will take you to a classroom and give you a short but clear brief of what is the video and test are about and strongly recommending you not to even think of using a third party company to get your license done or to get a fake one.
+At 10 am, a lady will take you to a classroom and give you a short but clear brief of what the video and test are about and strongly recommend you not to even think of using a third party company to get your license done or to get a fake one.

-Congratulations, you are now safe to drive, but don’t forget it at home and do wear your helmet!
+Congratulations, you are now safe to drive, but don’t forget it at home and wear your helmet!

-Disclaimer: This is my personal experience and things may vary, especially for the required documents.
+Disclaimer: This is my personal experience, and things may vary, especially for the required documents.
 Please go and check first!